syl20bnr/spacemacs-elpa-mirror/melpa/jazz-theme-readme.txt

 (load-file "path/to/jazz-theme.el")
 (load-theme 'jazz t)

-Don't forget that the theme requires Emacs 24.
+Don't forget that the theme requires Emacs 24+.

+The more information on the project page at https://github.com/donderom/jazz-theme

 Credits